parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 ⇣ [Look down there](#comments-section).
 There's a comment section now.

-Leave a heartfelt message, ask a question, draw an ascii, click on a quail.
-You do you.
+Leave a heartfelt message, ask a question, draw an ascii, [click on a quail](/blog/2024-05-27-quail).
+Go nuts.

 ## ASCII